-4.10 Consultation with Federal Land Management and Resource Agencies
+4.10 Consultation with Resource Agencies

 Current federal regulations require MPOs to consult with resource agencies, State, and local agencies responsible for land use management, environmental protection, conservation, and historic preservation concerning the development of the RTP.
-As part of SCS development, MPOs must gather and consider the best available scientific information on resource areas and farmlands within the region which may be impacted by the RTP.
-State and federal resource agencies may be able to assist MPOs by providing data, maps, or other information.
+As part of SCS development, MPOs must gather and consider the best available scientific information on resource areas and farmlands within the region which may be impacted by growth patterns and transportation systems in the RTP.
+Important considerations should be made for the responsible use, protection, and conservation of natural and working lands.
+State and federal resource agencies may be able to assist MPOs by providing data, maps, or other information on environmental resources.